SubparCodes/GamingEssentials-Installer/README.md

-Thank you for downloading my GameAppInstaller!
+Thank you for downloading my GameEssentials-Installer!

 *DISCLAIMER*: Copilot was used in the creation of this script as I am very new to this.